 NOTE: Employees may obtain certain items from their department.
 These items, and the guidelines for their purchase, are discussed in "Employee Purchases of Equipment/Furniture From Their Department."

-Upon receipt of the information, records of the location of the items listed on the DISP/Report of Disposition are adjusted on Property Inventory records.
+Upon receipt of the information, records of the location of the items listed on the Asset Transfer and Retirement form in SIMBA are adjusted on Property Inventory records.
 For any tagged item (regardless of its value) that was originally acquired by the University department, the item is electronically marked as a disposal in the Property Inventory database, with this data being electronically filed for annual reporting.
-The Property Inventory Department retains the original of the Report of Disposition and forwards the remaining copy to Lion Surplus (if the "DISP" function is used, this information is passed electronically).

-NOTE: Equipment obtained through research funds may only be transferred or disposed of according to Policy BS15 - Disposal and Purchase of Obsolete, Surplus or Scrap University-Owned Equipment, Supplies and/or Materials .
+NOTE: Equipment obtained through research funds may only be transferred or disposed of according to Policy Policy BS15 Disposal and Purchase of Obsolete, Surplus or Scrap University-Owned Equipment, Supplies and/or Materials.

-Lion Surplus personnel are dispatched to pick up the items with a copy of the Report of Disposition/DISP.
+Lion Surplus personnel are dispatched to pick up the items with a copy of the Asset Transfer and Retirement form.
 All items are then transported to the Lion Surplus warehouse.

-For any listed items not available at the time of pickup, a representative of the University department disposing of the items must sign the Report of Disposition next to those items, indicating that the items were not picked up by Lion Surplus.
-This department contact person must also provide their name and phone number on the Report of Disposition/DISP for future contact by Lion Surplus, if/as needed.
-Additionally, Property Inventory must be notified of these changes, as well, so that accurate record keeping can be maintained.
+For any listed items not available at the time of pickup, a representative of the University department disposing of the items must sign the Asset Transfer and Retirement form next to those items, indicating that the items were not picked up by Lion Surplus.
+This department contact person must also provide their name and phone number on the Asset Transfer and Retirement form for future contact by Lion Surplus, if/as needed.
+Additionally, Property Inventory must be notified of these changes, as well, so that accurate record-keeping can be maintained.

-Items a University department transports itself to the Lion Surplus warehouse must be accompanied by a Report of Disposition/DISP.
+Items a University department transports itself to the Lion Surplus warehouse must be accompanied by an Asset Transfer and Retirement form.

-Credit for sales cannot be applied to any department unless that department submits a Report of Disposition/DISP.
-In the event that a Report of Disposition/DISP is not forwarded, Lion Surplus reserves the right to enter the items into their electronic tracking system and assign Lion Surplus with 100% credit for these items.
+Credit for sales cannot be applied to any department unless that department submits an Asset Transfer and Retirement form.
+If an Asset Transfer and Retirement form is not forwarded, Lion Surplus reserves the right to enter the items into their electronic tracking system and assign Lion Surplus 100% credit for these items.

-The Auxiliary & Business Services Clerk will forward the Report of Disposition (or DISP copy, as applicable) to Property Inventory.
+The Auxiliary & Business Services Clerk will forward the Asset Transfer and Retirement form, as applicable) to Property Inventory.